 - 6.040.7.1.
 Review by the Committee.
 In the event that the [appointee] faculty member desires to contest the charges presented, [as in the preceding subsection, he or she may request and shall be accorded an investigation of the facts by the Committee on Tenure.]
 [If the faculty member desires a hearing,] the faculty member shall give written notice of this request to the person notifying the faculty member of the charge against [him or her] them within ten (10) calendar days from the receipt of the charge.
 Failure by the faculty member to make a timely written request for the hearing shall constitute a waiver of the faculty member's right to a hearing before the Committee. - 6.040.7.2.
 Convening the Committee.
 The Executive Vice President for Academic Affairs and Provost shall convene the Committee review panel within five (5) calendar days. - 6.040.7.3.
-[Statement of Charges Request for a Hearing by Committee on Tenure] Materials therefore, stated with reasonable particularity which shall hereinafter be called the Charge and of the right to a hearing by the Committee on Tenure (hereinafter, the "Committee").
+[Statement of Charges Request for a Hearing by Committee on Tenure] Materials Provided to the Committee.
+[When removal for cause is considered by or recommended to the appropriate administrative officer, the faculty member shall be notified in writing by the University of the proposed action for dismissal and the reasons therefore, stated with reasonable particularity which shall hereinafter be called the Charge and of the right to a hearing by the Committee on Tenure (hereinafter, the "Committee").]
 The Dean shall provide the Committee with the factual basis for the charges and proposed discipline, including any laws, policies, or regulations alleged to have been violated, as well as full explanation of why lesser discipline is not recommended.
 If a faculty member has been found to have violated the University's Non-Discrimination Policy, a copy of the Investigation Report, the Decision on Appeal, and all other documents considered by the Administrative Review Panel, Dean and/or Appellate Officer shall also be provided to the Committee.
 The faculty member shall [file a written answer to the charge with the person notifying the faculty member of the charge within 15 days after requesting a hearing before the Committee.] provide a written response to the allegations and demonstrate that a lesser discipline, or no discipline, is warranted.
 The answer shall specifically admit or deny the allegations set forth in the charge.
 A failure to answer or to deny an allegation of fact in the charge may be considered by the Committee as an admission of such fact.
 Documentation in support of or opposition to the proposed discipline must be submitted to the Committee no less than five (5) calendar days before the scheduled hearing of the Committee.